The church of the Prophet Elias, in Kirkharman. Photo by Zizou.

-Kirkharman (Grk: Κίρκχαρμαν, Trk: Kirkharman Yaylasi) is located on the side of the Kiov Tepe mountain range.
-It was made up of 350 residents who had their own church, named after the Prophet Elias, and a school.
-Most of the village's residents were drivers or guides.
-The village was built in the mid 1700's during the time in which the steel mines of the region were in operation.
-In 1915, the village was burnt down by Turks, causing the residents to flee to neighbouring villages.
+Kirkharman (Gr: Κιρκχαρμάν, Tr: Kirkharman Yaylasi) was a village located on the side of a mountain range approximately 50km S-SE of Giresun.
+Prior to 1923 it comprised 350 residents who maintained their own church which was named after the Prophet Elias (Tr: Kırkharman Kilisesi).
+The village also had a school.
+Most of its residents were drivers or guides.
+The village was built in the 17th century during a time in which the steel mines of the region were in operation.
+Around 1916 the village was burnt down by Turks causing the residents to flee to neighboring villages.

-In 1916, the residents were deported by the Turks and the few that survived, were involuntarily sent to Greece as part of the Exchange of Populations between Greece and Turkey.
+In 1916, the residents were deported and the few that survived were involuntarily sent to Greece as part of the Exchange of Populations between Greece and Turkey.